leoferres/leoferres.github.io/nlp.md

  1. Frameworks: hadoop, spark
  2. Parallel programming: parallel (bash), pyparallel (python)

 This is simply a list of topics, I'd be very interesting in hearing what students might be interested in as well.
-Shoot me an email!
+Shoot me [an email](emailto:lferres@udd.cl)!

+{% include image.html
+            img="./images/my_twitter_wordcloud.png"
+            title="test"
+            caption="Wordcloud of all the papers in the ACM DL with \"Twitter\" in the title." %}

 ## Scheduling